-Julienne Gage is a freelance journalist in Washington, D.C.
-She spent time reporting in Kenya in 2012 for the International Reporting Project.
+Julienne Gage is a freelance journalist and anthropologist based in Washington, D.C.

 Posts By This Author